eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 **Does replacing `undefined` with `null` in TypeScript ASTs break anything?**

 I tested all of the non-type-aware rules in typescript-eslint with the new parser and nothing failed.
 That doesn't guarantee anything but it at least shows the scope of any compatibility concerns to be fairly small.

+**Will there be any changes to the scope analysis?**

+The interface for scope analysis remains unchanged with this RFC.
+The underlying implementation has changed with the intent to provide the same data (plus more) in the same way.
+This may result in additional scope-related methods being published for rules to use that are more efficient than the existing ones.

 ## Related Discussions